AlexCharlton/glfw3-chicken/README.md

 Set the callback functions associated with `WINDOW`. `WINDOW` defaults to `window`. `CALLBACK` defaults to an external function that calls the corresponding callback parameter.

+### Modified functions
+The following functions take a different number of arguments than their GLFW counterparts.
+This is because the original function accepted values passed by reference for modification.

+(get-version)

+Returns three values: the major version , minor version , and revision number of the GLFW library.

+(get-monitors)

+Returns two values: A pointer to an array of GLFWmonitor references, and the number of values in the array.

+(get-monitor-position MONITOR)

+Returns two values: the x and y position, in screen coordinates, of the upper-left corner of the `MONITOR`’s viewport on the virtual screen.

+(get-monitor-physical-size MONITOR)

+Returns two values: the physical width and height, in millimetres, of the `MONITOR`.

+(get-video-modes MONITOR)

+Returns two values: A pointer to an array of video modes, and the number of values in the array.

+(get-window-position WINDOW)

+Returns two values: the x and y position, in screen coordinates, of the upper-left corner of the `WINDOW`.

+(set-window-position WINDOW X Y)

+Set the position of the upper-left corner of the `WINDOW`.

+(get-window-size WINDOW)

+Returns two values: the width and height, in screen coordinates, of the `WINDOW`.

+(get-framebuffer-size WINDOW)

+Returns two values: the width and height, in pixels, of the framebuffer of `WINDOW`.

+(get-cursor-position WINDOW)

+Returns two values: the x and y position of the cursor, relative to the upper-left edge of the client area of the `WINDOW`.

+(set-cursor-position WINDOW X Y)

+Set the position of the cursor, relative to the upper-left edge of the client area of the `WINDOW`.

+(get-joystick-axes JOYSTICK)

+Returns two values: a pointer to an array of floats representing the values of all axes of the specified joystick, and the number of values in the array.

+(get-joystick-buttons JOYSTICK)

+Returns two values: a pointer to an array of bytes representing the state of all buttons on the specified joystick, and the number of values in the array.

 ## Example
 ``` Scheme
 (use (prefix glfw3 glfw:))